andj1210/KRF1TimingApp/README.md

 In case the program does not start, please install the Visual Studio C++ Redistributable (vc_redist.x86.exe) for Visual Studio 2022:
 - [vc_redist.x86.exe](https://aka.ms/vs/17/release/vc_redist.x86.exe)

-Furthermore in the game the telemetry output must be enabled in mode "2022" to UDP port 20777.
+Furthermore in the game the telemetry output must be enabled in mode "2023" to UDP port 20777.

 ### Functions
-The program does currently only contain two different views and a combination of both.
+The program contains two different views and a combination of both.

 - The leader board
 - The car status view

-After the program has been started, the view can be changed with the space bar.
+After the program has been started, the view can be changed with the space bar or by ingame UDP1 button (needs to be mapped for the input device).
-Space bar is also captured when the window is not active.

 Keymapping:
 - F11           - toggle fullscreen